gforge/Gocker/PyTorch/README.md

   --env=JUPYTER_PASSWORD=my_password --publish=8888:8888 gforge/nnx-pytorch
 ```
 Replace `/path/to/notebook` with a directory on the host machine that you would like to store your work in.
+Also add any additional volumes required for the script - e.g. the data folders

 Point your web browser to [localhost:8888](http://localhost:8888) to start using the Jupyter notebook.